 Our DEIC committee meets twice a month to discuss issues and actions needed at the departmental level to make MEMS a more inclusive and diverse place for faculty, staff and students

-This committee, in turn, reports to a similar DEIC Committee at the Pratt School of Engineering's Committee on Diversity, Equity, Inclusion and Community to draw out a list of action items and work upon them throughout the year.
+This committee, in turn, reports through Pratt School of Engineering's Committee on Diversity, Equity, Inclusion and Community to draw out a list of action items and work upon them throughout the year.

 - Duke MEMS DEIC Committee

 You're invited to reach out to anyone listed below with ideas, comments, suggestions.
 Let them know you'd like to work on a project!

 Becky Simmons, Chair